 14. Missouri State University

 Based in Springfield, Missouri State enrolls the second-most students among all the colleges in the Show Me State.
-The university offers several of its strongest programs through distance learning, including the online history master’s degree.
-The program requires 30 credits, and a typical part-time degree path requires students to take two courses per term for two years.
+The university offers several of its strongest programs through online courses, including the online master's in history degree.
+The history master's program requires 30 credits, and a typical part-time degree path requires students to take two courses per term for two years.
 Missouri State now offers historiography — the foundational course for the degree — every term.

 Missouri State is regionally accredited by the Higher Learning Commission (HLC).

 15. Eastern Illinois University

 Based in the city of Charleston, EIU originally opened as a teacher’s college.
 It now offers programs across the liberal arts and business, including online college programs like its online master's in history degree.
 The degree differentiates itself from other history master's programs by catering specifically to students who want to become K-12 history teachers.
 To that end, the curriculum covers essential content areas such as U.S. or world history and specific areas such as the Cold War or Meiji Japan.

 Part-time students can finish their degree in three years by taking one course during each fall and spring semester and two courses each summer semester.
 However, the program allows students to take longer if necessary.
 The program delivers coursework asynchronously and requires students to spend a five-day residency on campus at the beginning of their first semester.